 So to help plan your next night out around your New Year diet plan, we've pulled together our pick of the best healthy restaurants in Sydney.
 Because eating good doesn't have to be boring.
 Here’s where to go for a feel-good dinner fix.

 Hidden behind St Mary’s Cathedral in the city, Bodhi has an incredible vegan menu.
 Settle in to an outdoor seat among the fairy lights and fig trees, and order up a feast of Oriental delights.
-Think steamed Chinese vegetables, san choy bao, vegan dumplings, salads and stir-fries with a rainbow of veggies, nuts and herbs.
-To round off your meal with a vegan yuzu cheesecake with black sesame.
+Think steamed Chinese vegetables, vegan dumplings, salads and stir-fries with a rainbow of veggies, nuts and herbs.
+To round off your meal with a vegan mango cheesecake.

 2-4 College Street, Sydney